nthirtyone/ai-build-generator/README.md

-# ai-build-generator
+# AI Build Generator
-AI build XML file generator for Awesomenauts
+###### AI build XML file generator for Awesomenauts
+It generates XML file that can be used inside BehaviourTreeCreator for [Awesomenauts](http://awesomenauts.com/).